I’ve also updated the resources below for 2021 so get shopping!

 Mix and Match

 Update: My friend Lydia Senn at Frugaldebtfreelife.com recently talked about some adorable matching Christmas PJs she found at Dollar General for just $10.
-They also sell online and offer plus size options.
+They also sell online and offer plus size options. if you can find these in your local store, they might be the steal of the holiday season!

 Happy Christmas PJ shopping!
 May you spend within your budget and stress out as little as possible.
 Merry Christmas.